Adore2113/MarsHSim/docs/dev_log.md

     E = Eccentric Anomaly
     e = Orbital Eccentricity

-    ♡ I'm considering the options I have for this.. there's the Newton Raphson for eccentric anomaly E. Starting with E = M, each iteration calculates the current wrong answer and divides it by the 'slope' for a better estimate:
+    ♡ I'm considering the options I have for this.. there's the Newton Raphson for eccentric anomaly E. Starting w.
+E = M, each iteration calculates the current wrong answer and divides it by the 'slope' for a better estimate:

     new estimate = old estimate - error / slope